ChrisMuga/redux-playground/README.md

-## SIMPLE Boilerplate for REDUX and REAC-REDUX.
+## SIMPLE Boilerplate for REDUX and REACT-REDUX.

 ## NOTES.